surveycto/encrypt/README.md

 ## Description

 This field plug-in supports data encryption inside forms using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
-Supply it with an encryption key and an input for encrypting and it will encrypt the input.
-This field plug-in was design for use along with the [decrypt field plug-in](https://github.com/surveycto/decrypt) and the [scto-encryption package](https://github.com/surveycto/scto-encryption).
+Provide an encryption key and input, and the plug-in will encrypt the input.
+This field plug-in was designed for use along with the [decrypt field plug-in](https://github.com/surveycto/decrypt) and the [scto-encryption package](https://github.com/surveycto/scto-encryption).

-This plug-in provides an upgrade in secure management of sensitive data that is used to identify individuals in the the field.
+This plug-in provides an upgrade in secure management of sensitive data that is used to identify individuals in the field.
 Learn more in [this guide](https://support.surveycto.com/hc/en-us/articles/33842170036499).

 The gold standard for added security is still [form data encryption](https://support.surveycto.com/hc/en-us/articles/16472121582483) which can be combined with this field plug-in.

-*This plug-in is currently under beta.
+*This plug-in is currently in beta.
 If you you find a problem with the field plug-in, please email plug-in-feedback@surveycto.com, or submit an issue to this GitHub repo.*

 ### Features